btbinhtran/python-playwright-udemy/README.md

 ```

 ## Gherkin's Golden Rule
+> [!IMPORTANT]
-Treat other readers as you would want to be treated:
+> Treat other readers as you would want to be treated:
+>

-Write feature files so that everyone can intuitively understand them.
+> Write feature files so that everyone can intuitively understand them.

 ### Gherkin Scenario recommendations
 * Be declarative